 While the song is most closely associated with Pete Seeger, he downplayed his contribution, saying that the song already existed and that all he really did was change "will" to "shall" because it "opens up the mouth better."

-When Pete Seeger played his updated version of "We shall Overcome" to the American civil rights leader Martin Luther King Jr., he gave King's civil rights movement its anthem.
-Seeger performed the song for King in 1957 when they attended the 25th anniversary of the Highlander Center in Tennessee.
-Rosa Parks was also at the event.
+When Pete Seeger played his updated version of "We Shall Overcome" to the American civil rights leader Martin Luther King Jr., he gave King's civil rights movement its anthem.
+Seeger performed the song for King on September 2, 1957 when they attended the 25th anniversary of the Highlander Center in Tennessee, where King gave the keynote address at the seminar titled "The South Thinking Ahead."

 After her first trip to England in 1965 (where she performed with Bob Dylan), Baez' version of this classic protest anthem went to #26 on the UK chart.